Travelport-xx/travelport-uapi-tutorial/lesson_3-7.md

 ## Facebook's Hello World

-Go to your application page on facebook: `http://apps.facebook.com/furious_ocean`
+Go to your application page on Facebook: `http://apps.facebook.com/furious_ocean`

 You'll be given a dialog box saying what permissions this application has requested.
-You should know, you set them above!
-After saying "ok," then you'll receive a second dialog box about "extended permissions" requested by this application: Again, this shouldn't be too scary for you since you configured the application.
+You should know, you just set them above!
+After saying "ok," then you'll receive a second dialog box about "extended permissions" requested by this application.
+Again, this shouldn't be too scary for you since you configured the application.
 After saying "ok," you should see something like this:

 <br/>